 In 1998, she returned to the Bay Area to pursue her fine arts degree and graduated from the Academy of Art University, San Francisco in 2004.
 She worked for several years as a freelance illustrator and graphic artist for local companies, organizations and small businesses.
-Looking for different avenues to share her creativity, she started exhibiting her work in 2011.
-She has since transitioned to full time gallery work.
+Looking for additional avenues to share her creativity, she started exhibiting her work in 2011.

 She has exhibited in galleries across the U.S. and in Germany, Portugal, and Australia.
 Her work is collected internationally.
 She is a member of the Copycat Violence Art Collective, which holds several auctions and group exhibitions throughout the year.
 She currently lives in San Leandro with her husband, son, and a dog named Elvis.